 These days, meditation is mainstream.
 Oprah does it.
 Your postman probably does it.
-But there’s still a sense (particularly in the corporate world) that meditation is all crystals and candles.
+But there’s still a sense (particularly in the corporate world) that meditation is all crystals, candles and sandals.
 That it doesn’t actually do anything.
 Is there really any science to this stuff?

 Turns out, there is.
 Way more than you might think.

 At The Good Place, we teach secular, evidence-based mindfulness and resilience training, backed up by the latest neuroscience research.

 A quick search will show literally thousands of studies proving the benefits of mindfulness meditation.
 Here’s one that shows meditation alleviates stress.
 Want to check if mindfulness improves sleep , memory , concentration or creativity?
 Grab a stats textbook and knock yourself out.